 Did you know hedgehogs hiss?
 And bite?
 And poop in a combative fashion?
 It’s considered normal for a “pet” hedgehog to do these things.
 They may never trust you enough to be handled.
 This might make them seem less like pets and more like grouchy roommates.

 Total score: 12.75

-In case you were wondering, the greatest episode of House Hunters is unquestionably the episode where a luxury-obsessed, conventionally attractive Southern Belle traveling saleswoman is searching for a house for herself, her two beloved turtles, and her complete afterthought of a boyfriend.
-The turtles travel with her wherever she goes.
-She kisses them on the tops of their slick pebbly heads.
+The greatest episode of House Hunters is unquestionably the episode where a luxury-obsessed, conventionally attractive Southern Belle searches for a house for herself, her two beloved turtles, and her complete afterthought of a boyfriend.
+The turtles go wherever she goes.
+She kisses them on their slick pebbly heads.
 And while she contemplates which house to buy, they frolic across her lap in a public park.

-“So what to you guys think?” she drawls, consulting her companion turtles Cass and Sammie.
-Finally she turns to her lame boyfriend and translates their turtle thoughts: “I think it’s pretty obvious.
+“So what to you guys think?” she drawls, consulting turtles Cass and Sammie.
+Finally she turns to her lame boyfriend and translates: “I think it’s pretty obvious.
 They want the mansion.”

 Turtles live much briefer lives than tortoises, which greatly improves their score.
-Their diet can also be supplemented by cheap and easily-available cat food, which makes them easier to care for than any other tank-dwellers on this list.
+Their diet can also be supplemented by cheap and easily-available cat food, which makes them easier to care for than any other tank-dwellers.

 #18 Pigs (TIED)